 It is a temporary-to-permanent visa.
 Two years after lodging the initial application, you must provide Immigration with further evidence of your ongoing relationship in order to obtain Australian permanent residency.

-The 820/801 visa involves two steps.
+The 820 visa and 801 visa process involves two steps.
 It is designed to take you from temporary residency to permanent residency.

 In most cases, the 820 part is granted first and the 801 part around 24 months later.
-You pay a single application fee at the start to cover both parts.
+You pay a single Government application charge at the start to cover both parts.

 You must be living together when your 820/801 visa is lodged.
-Any family members included in the application must also be in Australia at time of lodgement.
+Any family members you include in the application must also be in Australia at time of lodgement.
+You can include children living overseas as non-migrating dependents and add them to your application at a later date.
 You need to be in Australia when a decision is made on the first (820) part.
 However, you don’t need to be in Australia when the second (801) part is decided.

-For the 820/801, you need to show evidence of your shared life, such as financial commitment to one another, shared living arrangements and social recognition of your relationship.
-We help you put together your evidence to demonstrate your commitment to each other.
-We can also assist with the preparation of your partner visa relationship statement, which is an important document explaining the nature of your relationship.
+For the 820/801, you need to show evidence of your shared life.
+This includes your financial commitment to one another, shared living arrangements and social recognition of your relationship.
+We can help you put this evidence together to help you demonstrate your commitment to each other and run through everything you need to know before lodging a partner visa.
+We can also assist with the preparation of your partner visa relationship statement.
+It is an important document explaining the nature of your relationship.

-Not only do you need to gather evidence before lodging an application, you need to continue submitting evidence as your application processes, proving that your relationship is ongoing.
+Not only do you need to gather evidence before lodging an application, you need to continue submitting evidence as your application processes.
+You must prove that your relationship is ongoing.
 As part of the application process, you may be interviewed by a case officer, either over the phone or face-to-face.
 During this interview, you may be asked to answer questions about the nature of your relationship.

 Generally, you must be able to show 12 months of cohabitation evidence.
 However, depending on where you live, you may be able to register your relationship and waive this requirement.
 More information on that below.